 Sarah Ménage: composing, recording, vox, piano, organ, keyboard harp and whistle

-And here's a Spotify link to the soundtrack to the book - or the imagined film, starring say Emma Thompson or Tamsin Greig.
+And here's a Spotify link to the soundtrack to How To Make Life Nice - or the imagined film, starring say Emma Thompson or Tamsin Greig.

 With Rach Hall and Tim Fish